-The internal auditor reports to the board of trustees, through the Finance and Audit Committee remotely due to the covid 19 restrictions on behalf of the internal auditors.
-The review documented a need for further work to develop strategic plans.
+The internal auditor provides reports that are disseminated to the Board of Trustees through the Finance and Audit committee.
 There were no material control issues arising as a result of the internal auditor's work on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
 The audit provides an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.